Many Tools – Many Twists

 Holistic Climate Resiliency

 Holistic climate risk management promotes overall organizational resiliency.
 A comprehensive treatment plan can go well beyond standard technical and operational responses to climate risk.
 For example, re-engineering a piece of infrastructure may be the least cost-effective approach to the changing climate.
-Perhaps, the best answers include other options, such
+Perhaps, the best answers include other options, such as:

 - Appropriate insurance;